iCMDdev/swift-rp2350-lvgl/README.md

 This project uses the Pico 2.0 (or later?)
 SDK.
 The Pico 2 communicates with the display via HSTX (High-Speed Serial Transmit), which is a <b>new peripheral introduced in the RP2350</b> that facilitates faster SPI communications (TX only).

 If you have the same hardware (Pico 2 with Pimoroni Pico Display Pack), you can download the latest automatically-built UF2 binary from [here](https://github.com/iCMDdev/swift-rp2350-lvgl-st7789/releases/tag/pico2-autorelease).
+Simply upload it to your board and you should see the LVGL Demo on your screen.

 ## How to build?